mrkjdy/website/static/posts/pattern-matching/post.md

 My preferred option is to use [`ts-pattern`](https://www.npmjs.com/package/ts-pattern).
-It allows you to match on the structure and type of a variable in a much more nuanced way than a with a basic `switch`/`case`.
+It allows you to match on the structure and type of a variable in a much more nuanced way than with a basic `switch`/`case`.

 Here's the re-written shapes example: